Curt Swan

 send a portfolio to Detective Comics.
 His first comic book assignment was to

-imitate Jack Kirby for the cover of Star Spangled Comics
+imitate Joe Simon and Jack Kirby for the cover of Star Spangled Comics

 Simon and Kirby.
 Swan believed that the comic book industry would not